sarkarcapital/vc/TESTS.md

-│   └── When Calling initialize with duplicate addresses in the excluded accounts list │       └── It Should store each address only once in the excludedAccounts set ├── Given The plugin has been upgraded from a version before build 4 │   └── When Calling initializeFrom with fromBuild  4 │       ├── It Should not initialize or modify the excludedAccounts set // This ensures that the excluded supply cannot be changed during an upgrade, which could break governance invariants.
+│   └── When Calling initialize with duplicate addresses in the excluded accounts list │       └── It Should store each address only once in the excludedAccounts set ├── Given The plugin has been upgraded from a version before build 4 │   └── When Calling initializeFrom with fromBuild below 4 │       ├── It Should not initialize or modify the excludedAccounts set // This ensures that the excluded supply cannot be changed during an upgrade, which could break governance invariants.
 │       └── It Should leave the excludedAccounts set empty ├── Given In the ERC165 context